0x80/mono-ts/README.md

 ## Running Firebase Emulators

 For Firebase Functions each service (api and fns) start separate emulators on port 5001 and 5002.
-The backend serviced (using the firebase-admin api) connect to emulators by setting various environment variables.
+The backend service (using the firebase-admin api) connects to emulators by setting various environment variables.

 I have stored these in `.env` files in the respective service packages.
 Normally